 - improves brain activity and overall mental health

 - you return healthier and energized

 - improves sleep

-For more information about the benefits of adventure travel, visit Active Travel Adventures and read their blog post here about 15 Key Benefits of Adventure Travel.
+And if you’re still not convinced about the benefits of adventure travel, you can check out the travel blog, Active Travel Adventures, and read their blog post here about 15 Key Benefits of Adventure Travel.

 My husband and I have travelled in the Caribbean, Mexico, and Canada as well as the United States.
 We love to explore the land and meet people everywhere we visit.

 I’ve cuddled with wild monkeys in Roatan, jet skied in the blue waters of the Caribbean, swam with dolphins and manatee, played with star fish and stingrays in the waters of Grand Cayman, and so much more.